-- 3.32 Exempt disposals will not be a taxable disposal and there will be no need for the landfill site operator to account for the disposal of the material.
-The Bill provides for the following exempt disposals: - Pet cemeteries these fall within the definition of an authorised landfill site and if these were not specifically listed as an exempt disposal, pet cemeteries would be liable to LDT.
-This provision is consistent with the UK legislation. - Multiple Disposals of waste this will ensure that if material is disposed of more than once at the same authorised landfill site, a liability to LDT will only arise once.
+- 3.37 Exempt disposals will not be a taxable disposal and there will be no need for the landfill site operator to account for the disposal of the material.
+The LDT Bill provides for the following exempt disposals: - Pet cemeteries this exemption is broadly consistent with the UK legislation.
+It ensures that disposals of the remains of dead pets (and any container or material in which the remains are contained), when made at an authorised landfill site will be exempt from tax, provided that the site does not accept any other types of disposal. - Multiple Disposals of waste this will ensure that if material is disposed of more than once at the same authorised landfill site, a liability to LDT will only arise once.
 For example, this exemption could apply where material that is used in a specified landfill site activity (for example, to create a temporary road or hard standing) and so is liable to LDT and is then later used in another landfill site activity and/or disposed in the landfill void at the same site.
-There is no equivalent provision within the UK legislation but we believe that this reflects HMRC LfT guidance and operational practice.
+There is no equivalent provision within the UK legislation but we believe that this reflects HMRC LfT guidance and operational practice. - 3.38 The exempt disposals set out above only apply to authorised landfill sites.
+The Bill includes a regulation making power to add, modify or remove an exemption; and provides for an exemption to be subject to conditions.

-16 SI 2009/1929
+17 SI 2009/1929

-17 SSI 2014/367
+18 SSI 2014/367